Malyadeep/pylabolt/docs/_build/html/_sources/installation.rst.txt

 Installing dependencies
 ------------------------

 PyLaBolt relies on various Python libraries to run the simulations.
-The various dependencies of PyLaBolt are as follows:
+The dependencies of PyLaBolt are as follows:

 - `Numpy <https://numba.readthedocs.io/en/stable/>`_ >= 1.23.5
 - `Numba <https://numba.readthedocs.io/en/stable/>`_ >= 0.56.4